WELCOME TO MINOR HOCKEY & TO SMHA!

 How much does it cost to register for Saskatoon minor hockey?

-The annual registration fee to your zone can range from $475 to $1500 depending on the age group and level of the player in question.
-This fee covers all tryout and pre-season ice times, league games, practices, provincial playoff games (if applicable), league playoff game (U13 and older), referee fees, Hockey Canada insurance, SHA and Hockey Canada Registration fees.
+The annual registration fee to your zone can range from $575 to $1550 depending on the age group and level of the player in question.
+This fee covers all tryout and pre-season ice times, league games, practices, provincial playoff games (if applicable), league playoff games (U13 and older), referee fees, Hockey Canada insurance and Hockey Saskatchewan / Hockey Canada Registration fees.

 The NHL Dream